Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

-It is useful to note that this is a topological formula, and so in particular it applies to any sufficiently large compact smooth subdomain of a curve in a symplectically complete manifold (sometimes called a {\bf curve portion} below), since in that case the boundary components still correspond naturally to braids about Reeb orbits in the cylindrical ends and we can still make sense of all the terms in the formula.
-We will apply this idea in the context of a $1$-parameter family of smooth curves degenerating to an SFT-type building.
-In this situation, by cutting a curve just above or below the neck region we can find a curve portion just before degeneration which approximates some matched component of the limiting building, and one can often use knowledge of the limiting building to estimate the terms above.
-For example, sometimes (as in the proof of Step 1 of Proposition~\ref{prop:multneg} given below) we can rule out certain degenerations by showing that the existence of the corresponding curve portion would violate the relative adjunction formula.
+It is useful to note that this is a topological formula, and so in particular it applies to any smooth compact subdomain of a curve in a symplectically complete manifold (sometimes called a {\bf curve portion} below) that is sufficiently large for its boundary components to correspond naturally to braids about Reeb orbits in some limiting contact $3$-manifold.
+In this situation, the braids are determined by the numerical data satisfied by the ends, giving formulas such as \eqref{eq:w+},~\eqref{eq:w-}.
+We will apply this idea in the proof of Proposition~\ref{prop:multneg} below in the context of a $1$-parameter family of smooth curves degenerating to an SFT-type building when the \lq neck' around a contact hypersurface is stretched.
+In this situation, by cutting a curve that is close to breaking just above or below the neck region we can find a curve portion just before degeneration which approximates some matched component of the limiting building; and, as in the discussion before \eqref{eq:w+M} below, one can often use knowledge of the limiting building to estimate the terms in \eqref{eq:adjuc}.
+This will allow us to rule out certain degenerations by showing that the existence of the corresponding curve portion would violate the relative adjunction formula.
+For other applications of this technique, see the proof of Lemma~\ref{lem:ppt_breakings}.

 \item {\bf Rotation angles.} Let $Y^3$ be a contact three-manifold with a contact form $\alpha$ with nondegenerate Reeb orbits.
 We can associate to each Reeb orbit $\gamma$ a linearized return map $P_\gamma$ which is a symplectomorphism of the contact plane $(\xi|_{\gamma(0)},d\alpha)$ without $1$ as an eigenvalue.
 The Reeb orbit is {\em elliptic} if the eigenvalues of $P_\gamma$ lie on the unit circle, {\em positive hyperbolic} if the eigenvalues are real and positive, and {\em negative hyperbolic} if the eigenvalues are real and negative.
 As we traverse $\gamma$, we can view the eigenspaces of $P_\gamma$ as rotating with respect to a trivialization $\tau$ by a total amount $2\pi\theta$, where $\theta: = \theta_\tau$ is the ``rotation angle'' measured with respect to $\tau$.
 Here $\theta$ is irrational in the elliptic case, an integer in the positive hyperbolic case, and an integer plus $1/2$ in the negative hyperbolic case.
 Using this same trivialization $\tau$, we have the formula